RednibCoding/rune-lang/README.md

 # Rune Language Specification

 The Rune language is a simple, dynamic scripting language.
-The following chapter describes the syntax and features of the Rune language, including how to define and call functions, use variables, control flow with `if` and `while` statements, data types and falsy values.
+The following chapter describes the syntax and features of the Rune language, including how to define and call functions, use variables, control flow with `if` and `while` statements, data types, arrays, tables and more.

 ## Defining and Calling Functions